justinmclean/ReleaseChecker/README.md

 # ReleaseChecker
-Python scripts to try and check download pages with compliance to ASF policy
+Python scripts to check download pages with compliance to ASF policy.
+May not work in all cases.
+Feeback and PRs welecome.